 - Awesome, but Impractical: Having contracted with three Mirror Monsters (his original Venosnaker, then Metalgelas and Evildiver taken after killing their Riders), he gains at least some cards from their decks (their associated Final Vents and weapons; he's never shown using Raia's Copy or Gai's Confine), allowing him three different finishing moves AND the ability to fuse them into Genocider.
 However, it means he has three times as many mons to feed, which is a problem for him when he doesn't feed them for a while.

 - Blood Knight: The wish he'll have granted if he wins?
-To restart it all so he can keep on fighting.
-He didn't even know about that part of the battle for most of the series, Kanzaki's promise of fighting was all it took to draw him in
+To have the war go on for eternity.
+He didn't even know about that part of the battle for most of the series, Kanzaki's promise of fighting was all it took to draw him in.

 - Consummate Liar: Surprisingly, he managed to spin a convincing lie about trying to save his younger brother during the fire that burned their house down.

 - Cool Sword: Veno Saber, resembling Venosnaker's tail.
-Also the most balance melee weapon among his Weapon of Choice.
+Initially, his ONLY weapon before killing other Riders and getting their monsters.
+It's the most balanced melee weapon among his Weapon of Choice.

 - Evil Is Petty: Naturally given his temper.